 When his doctor told Kevin “never,” a challenge had been issued.
 And as a lifelong athlete, Kevin wasn’t about to back down.
 “I’ve never changed that mindset since the day my doctor said I’d never walk.
 I will one day, I know I will.
 So until then I’ll give myself the best shot of doing it.”

 Time is precious to Kevin.
 He’s spending it methodically checking off his goals.
 “My goal was to get my life back.
 They weren’t even sure I’d be able to take care of myself, and I’ve been doing that for a long time.”
 (Life back?
 Check.)
 “On a professional level, I want to work.”
 (Kevin was recently hired as a business manager at a car dealership.
 Check.)
 “On a therapeutic level, I want to be healthy and fit.”
-(He’s riding the bike, training on a treadmill, and playing rugby.
+(He’s using the RT300, training on a treadmill, and playing rugby.
 Healthy?
 Check.)
 “On a financial level, I want to be more independent.“ (He just bought his first house.
 Check.)

 Walking is one goal that’s still out of reach.
 But Kevin is planning on checking that one off too.
 “I have sensation everywhere.
 My legs are bigger than some able-bodied people.
 I feel really good.
 Which a lot of people can’t say.
 I know I’m blessed.”